kamilburda/batcher/dev/sections/Customization.md

 **I want to adjust brightness in the images.
 Can this be done?**

 Yes!
-You may insert any GIMP filter as a procedure:
+You may apply any GIMP filter or plug-in:
 1. Select `Add Procedure... → Add Custom Procedure...`
 2. Find `gimp-drawable-brightness-contrast` in the procedure browser.
 3. Adjust the options as desired.